tjacobs2802/471Project2/README.md

 **Paint Effect**

 The Paint effect is an option in mouse mode and essentially acts as a paint brush.
-You can modify the color and brush size in paint settings in the edit menu.
+You can modify the color and brush size in paint settings in the edit menu

+**Movable Arm**

+A dynamic, interactive arm that can be repositioned within the scene for animations or effects..

+**Outlined Drawings**

+Create outlined drawings of characters or objects in the video.
+These outlines appear as line drawings that are dynamically associated with the elements in the video.